Pandora (service): Advertising

 Pandora initially offered a subscription-only service without commercials.
 However, the idea of paying did not sit well with most U.S. consumers and the company had to consider alternative business models to offer a free service.
 Then, in December 2005 Pandora sold its first advertisement.

 In 2015, Pandora began playing more advertisements per hour in certain geographies and demographics.
-Pandora normally plays no more than 6 advertisements per hour for free users.
+Pandora normally plays no more than six advertisements per hour for free users.

 Revenue

 Pandora became fairly popular within just two years.
 Starting from 2010 to 2012 Pandora's registered users had increased from 45 million to 125 million.
 The company's revenue increased from $55 million to $274 million, in which a majority of it from advertising.
 In order to appeal to a large audience of consumers, Pandora offers ad-free access for $36 a year.
 During its 2011 fiscal year, Pandora reported $138 million in revenue with a $1.8 million net loss, excluding the cost of a special dividend associated with the IPO.
-Overall, Pandora has a 78% of Internet radio, and it has a 9.3% share of the U.S. public radio.
-Finally, in 2013 industry-wide total radio ad revenue increased to $17.6 billion in the U.S.
+Overall, Pandora has a 78% of Internet radio and a 9.3% share of the U.S. public radio.
+Finally, in 2013 industry-wide total radio ad revenue increased to $17.6 billion in the US.